Zodiac Symbols

 The Planets and The Zodiac

 Astrologers deal with the positions of the planets against the starry background.
 Astrologers will say Mars is in Virgo therefore this will happen or that will happen.
 The basis of astrology is the position of the Sun, the Moon and the five naked eye planets against the patterns formed by the stars.
 These patterns are called Constellations.
 The Sun, Moon and planets are all labelled as planets by astrologers.
+This is in line with the original meaning of the word as "wanderers".

 The Sun and Moon appear larger than the other planets so their influence is larger.
 The five planets have differing properties.